nathanleclaire/blog/content/post/shelled-out-commands-in-golang.markdown

 }
 ```

-I stole this idea from the work we've been doing lately on [docker hosts]().
+I stole this idea from the work we've been doing lately on [Docker machine](https://github.com/docker/machine).
 Good times.

 ## What's the downside?